 An oxygen sensor can malfunction due to various reasons.

-You can tell if the oxygen sensor is bad if you notice a symptom such as a check engine light or experience poor fuel economy, sluggish performance, or engine misfiring.
+You can tell if an oxygen sensor is bad if you notice a symptom such as a check engine light or experience poor fuel economy, sluggish performance, or misfiring.

-I’ve given more detailed information about causes and symptoms further on.
-I’ve also explained how a 4-wire oxygen sensor works.
-But first, I will show you how to conduct the following two tests:
+I’ve further explained more detailed information about causes and symptoms and explained how a 4-wire oxygen sensor works.

-- Test 1: Testing the heater wires – We will test the battery’s voltage to see if the sensor is getting sufficient voltage in Steps 1-2, and the resistance in Steps 3-5.
+• Test 1-2: Testing the input voltage and heater wires – We will test the battery’s voltage to see if the sensor is getting sufficient voltage in Steps 1-3 and the resistance in Steps 4-6.

-Completing both these tests will ensure a properly working oxygen sensor.
-Before starting, have these items ready: A multimeter, and a few back probes.
+Doing these tests will reveal whether you have a properly working oxygen sensor.
+Before starting the tests, however, have these items ready: A multimeter and a few back probes.

-In this first test, we will test the two heater wires.
+In the first test, we will test the two heater wires.
 Here’s how to do that:

 Step 1: Locate the Oxygen Sensor